konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 ```
 In the next section is described how to install the `hostPath` provisioner.

-Network shared storage can be a bottle neck of performance, so depend of your usecase you should use only for the pieces that require
+Network shared storage can be a bottleneck of performance, so depends on your usecase you should use only for the pieces that require
 `ReadWriteMany` volume, for the rest of the components you can use the default storageClass that will create an EBS resource on AWS.
 In the [Helm deployment](#helm-deployment) section is detailed the best option for your usecase and which pieces can use which storageClass.

 # Kubernetes required components